CluedIn-io/CluedIn.Documentation/docs/180-microsoft-integration/fabric/020-connect-fabric-to-cluedin.md

     BATCH_SIZE = 100_000
     ```

-    In this example, the URL of the CluedIn instance is `https://foobar.51.132.187.83.sslip.io/`, so the domain is `51.132.187.83.sslip.io`, and the organization name is [foobar]().
-The `access token` is the one we created earlier.
+    In this example, the URL of the CluedIn instance is `https://foobar.51.132.187.83.sslip.io/`, so the domain is `51.132.187.83.sslip.io`, and the organization name is `foobar`.
+The `access token` is the one specified in prerequisites.

 ## Send data to CluedIn